Stochastic

-Stochastic (/stəˈkæstɪk/; from Ancient Greek στόχος 'aim, guess') is the property of being well-described by a random probability distribution.
-Stochasticity and randomness are technically distinct concepts: the former refers to a modeling approach, while the latter describes phenomena; in everyday conversation these terms are often used interchangeably.
+Stochasticity is the property of being well-described by a random probability distribution.
+Stochasticity and randomness are technically distinct concepts: stochasticity refers to a modeling approach, while randomness describes phenomena.
+These terms are often used interchangeably.
 In probability theory, the formal concept of a stochastic process is also referred to as a random process.

-Stochasticity is used in many different fields, including image processing, signal processing, computer science, information theory, telecommunications, chemistry, ecology, neuroscience, physics, and cryptography.
-It is also used in finance (e.g., stochastic oscillator), due to seemingly random changes in the different markets within the financial sector and in medicine, linguistics, music, media, colour theory, botany, manufacturing and geomorphology.
+Stochasticity is used in many different fields, including actuarial science, image processing, signal processing, computer science, information theory, telecommunications, chemistry, ecology, neuroscience, physics, and cryptography.
+It is also used in finance, medicine, linguistics, music, media, colour theory, botany, manufacturing and geomorphology.

 Etymology

 The word stochastic in English was originally used as an adjective with the definition "pertaining to conjecturing", and stemming from a Greek word meaning "to aim at a mark, guess", and the Oxford English Dictionary gives the year 1662 as its earliest occurrence.
 In his work on probability Ars Conjectandi, originally published in Latin in 1713, Jakob Bernoulli used the phrase "Ars Conjectandi sive Stochastice", which has been translated to "the art of conjecturing or stochastics".
 This phrase was used, with reference to Bernoulli, by Ladislaus Bortkiewicz, who in 1917 wrote in German the word Stochastik with a sense meaning random.
 The term stochastic process first appeared in English in a 1934 paper by Joseph L. Doob.
 For the term and a specific mathematical definition, Doob cited another 1934 paper, where the term stochastischer Prozeß was used in German by Aleksandr Khinchin, though the German term had been used earlier in 1931 by Andrey Kolmogorov.